0xSanyam/Smart-Contract-Lottery/README.md

 2. Your subscription should be funded with LINK
 3. Deploy

-In your `hardhat-helper.ts` add your `subscription Id` under the section of the chainId you're using (that is, if you're deploying to rinkeby, add your `subscription Id` in the `subscriptionId` field under the `4` section.)
+In your `hardhat-helper.js` add your `subscription Id` under the section of the chainId you're using (that is, if you're deploying to rinkeby, add your `subscription Id` in the `subscriptionId` field under the `80001` section.)

 Then run:

 ```
-yarn hardhat deploy --network rinkeby
+yarn hardhat deploy --network matic
 ```

 And copy / remember the contract address.